nih-cfde/use-case-library-build/UseCase-Release-Plan/UseCase-Release-Plan.md

 The Github repo for the use case library website will host a release section and associated tag information.

-For documentation version numbering system we will follow the release date convention.
-Thus our release tag would have the format: **`YYYY.MM`**
+For documentation version numbering system we will follow the release semantics with Major and Minor numbering.
+Thus our release tag would have the format: **`Major.Minor`**

 For example October 2020 release would have the tag **`2020.10`**.
 This would follow the same convention as set for labels on GitHub repo.